srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Take a brief look at the **SendDeviceToCloudMessagesAsync** method.

     Notice that it is very similar to previous versions you have created in earlier labs.

-1. Briefly review the **OnDesiredPropertyChanged** method.

-   Notice that it is very similar to previous versions you have created in earlier labs.

 1. Take a look at the **CheeseCaveSimulator** class.